-Most people mistakenly assume that a good website design is all about the way your site looks.
+Most people mistakenly assume that the way your site looks is what makes a good website.

 In reality, there are a lot of pretty looking websites that don’t convert visitors into paying customers.
 So that means there must be something more to it than just the looks.

-A good website design is a mixture of many different elements – put together the correct way.
+A good website is a mixture of many different elements – put together the correct way.

 I’ve grouped those different elements into four main categories…